Coves and cats: The best things to do in Hydra, Greece

 Leonard Cohen’s front door and Australia House

 This isn’t Leonard Cohen’s only haunt in Hydra.
-When Cohen first arrived on the island, he stayed with Australian writers Charmian Clift and George Johnson, sleeping and writing on the terrace of what was nicknamed Australia House.
-You can find this ‘house by the well’ down a side street by Taverna Gitoniko with a blue door and anchor outside.
+When Cohen first arrived in Hydra, he stayed with Australian writers Charmian Clift and George Johnson, writing on the terrace of what was nicknamed Australia House.
+You can find this ‘house by the well’ down a side street by Taverna Gitoniko (now closed) with a blue door and anchor outside.

 Douskos tavern